samgeoesp/ai4sd/ML_notes.md

 Different correlations of data:

-- Data note correlated = clump.
+- Data not correlated = clump.
 - Data linearally correlated = line to the effect of y = x.
 - y equals a relatively consistent x.